ethdebug/solidity-data-representation/src/locations-detailed.md

 Only direct types may go in code as immutables.
 In addition, `function external` variables are currently barred from being used as immutables.

-Note that while code is a padded location, its padding works slightly unusually.
-In code, all types are zero-padded, even if ordinarily they would be sign-padded.
-Note that this does not alter whether they are padded on the right or on the left;
+Note that while code is a padded location, prior to Solidity 0.8.9, its padding worked a bit unusually.
+In code, all types would be zero-padded, even if ordinarily they would be sign-padded.
+Note that this did not alter whether they are padded on the right or on the left.
+Since Solidity 0.8.9, however, types in code are just padded normally.
-that is still as normal.

 #### Code: data layout